I’ve basically been telling you for two years now that A Gutsy Girl’s Master Kombucha Guide was in the works.

 How Can I Make My Own Kombucha?

-Of course making your own kombucha is best.
-Making your own of anything is best.
+In fact, making your own of anything is best.

 But here’s the deal with making your own kombucha.
 It’s time consuming and tricky.